-The best Capital One starter card is the Capital One Platinum Credit Card because it has a $0 annual fee, gives a $300+ credit limit with no deposit required, and is available to people with limited or no credit history.
-Plus, cardholders become eligible for a credit limit increase after as little as 6 months.
+The best Capital One starter card is the Capital One Platinum Credit Card because it is available to people with limited credit and has a $0 annual fee.
+Capital One Platinum does not offer rewards, but it does help cardholders build credit by reporting to the three major credit bureaus monthly.
+Plus, cardholders become eligible for a credit limit increase in as little as 6 months.

 That’s not the only option, though.
-Capital One is a rare credit card company with several good starter credit cards.
-They include a starter credit card for students with no credit, a rewards card for newcomers, a business credit card for no credit, and even a fresh start card for people with damaged credit.
+Capital One offers several good starter cards.
+They include credit cards for students, rewards cards, business credit cards, and even options for people with damaged credit.
 Which you choose really depends on who you are and how much you plan to spend.

-For people with no credit who expect to spend at least $2,600 per year, the QuicksilverOne Card is the best starter credit card Capital One has to offer.
+For people with no credit who expect to spend at least $2,600 per year, Capital One QuicksilverOne is the best starter credit card Capital One has to offer.
 It gives 1.5% cash back on all purchases, with no earning limit, but charges a $39 annual fee.
-And folks looking for a fresh start might want to begin with the Capital One Secured Mastercard for high approval odds.
-It requires a $49, $99 or $200 deposit but guarantees a $200 credit limit.
+Folks looking for a fresh start might want to begin with Capital One Platinum Secured for high approval odds.
+It requires a deposit of $49, $99 or $200 but guarantees a $200 credit limit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines